 The research group has strong talents who have long been engaged in Robotics and AI research.
-Most scientific research outputs were published in top-tier international journals and conference proceedings in Robotics and AI, such as T-PAMI, T-IP, T-RO, T-MECH, RA-L, JFR, ICRA, and IROS.
+Most scientific research outputs were published in top-tier international journals and conference proceedings in Robotics and AI, such as TPAMI, TIP, TNNLS, TCSVT, T-RO, TMECH, RA-L, JFR, ICRA, and IROS.
 One of the research achievements, “FreeBOT: A Freeform Modular Self-reconfigurable Robot with Arbitrary Connection Point,” won the IROS Robot Mechanism and Design Best Paper Award in 2020, and it has also been reported by many internationally renowned media, including IEEE Spectrum, Engadget, and NHK.

 Our Research Focus

 The vision of the Freeform Robotics Research Group is to develop a general-purpose robotic swarm that can physically be connected to form any shape with different functionalities according to the environment and task.
 It will initiate a revolutionary way of the robotic system’s realization.
 The impact on the robotic society is comparable to the revolutionary impact of additive manufacturing technology on traditional processing industries.
-To realize it, several fundamental technical challenges are summarized as follows:
+To realize this, several fundamental technical challenges are summarized as follows:

 Cognition: Self-carried relative localization; Time/viewpoint-variant data fusion; Multi-robot SLAM

 Decision: Multi-task/agent planning in uncertain and dynamic environments; Optimal task-configuration matching;

 Implementation: Flexible and robust connection mechanism; Decentralized control;

 Most of the listed technical challenges also apply to the existing multi-robot systems.